-Deposit accounts from our Cash Panel
+Deposit accounts

-If you wish to invest in cash without the risks posed by market fluctuations, you can hold cash deposit accounts within your SIPP.
-We offer a range of cash deposit accounts via a deposit account provider, which we refer to as our Cash Panel.
-Please note that the Cash Panel is not available for any IPS SIPPs, though other fixed term deposit accounts may be permitted to be held in those products.
+If you wish to invest in cash without the risks posed by market fluctuations, you can hold cash deposit accounts within your iSIPP via our Cash Panel.
+We offer a range of cash deposit accounts via a deposit account provider.

-To apply for fixed term deposits and notice accounts from our Cash Panel, you should read the deposit provider's terms and conditions, attached to the application form.
-These forms are available on our website, and can be downloaded from our website and sent to us via secure message, post or fax.
-We will then arrange the deposit for you.
+To apply for fixed term deposits and notice accounts from our Cash Panel, you should read the deposit provider's terms and conditions attached to the application form.
+This can be downloaded from our website and sent to us via secure message, post or fax and we will arrange the deposit for you.